-Reports: Myanmar Security Forces Shoot Dead 8 Protesters
+Reports: Myanmar Security Forces Kill at Least 33 Protesters

-YANGON, Myanmar (AP) — Myanmar security forces shot and killed at least eight people Wednesday, according to accounts on social media and local news reports, as authorities extended their lethal crackdown on protests against last month’s coup.
+YANGON, Myanmar (AP) — Myanmar security forces dramatically escalated their crackdown on protests against last month’s coup, killing at least 33 protesters Wednesday in several cities, according to accounts on social media and local news reports compiled by a data analyst.

-Videos from various locations showed security forces firing slingshots at demonstrators, chasing them down and even brutally beating an ambulance crew.
+That is highest daily death toll since the Feb.
+1 takeover, exceeding the 18 that the U.N.
+Human Rights Office said were killed on Sunday, and could galvanize the international community, which has responded fitfully thus far to the violence.
+Videos from Wednesday also showed security forces firing slingshots at demonstrators, chasing them down and even brutally beating an ambulance crew.

+The toll could even be higher; the Democratic Voice of Burma, an independent television and online news service, tallied 38 deaths.

-Demonstrators have regularly flooded the streets of cities across the country since the military seized power on Feb.
-1 and ousted the elected government of leader Aung San Suu Kyi.
+Demonstrators have regularly flooded the streets of cities across the country since the military seized power and ousted the elected government of leader Aung San Suu Kyi.
 Their numbers have remained high even as security forces have repeatedly fired tear gas, rubber bullets and live rounds to disperse the crowds, and arrested protesters en masse.

 The intensifying standoff is unfortunately familiar in the country with a long history of peaceful resistance to military rule — and brutal crackdowns.
 The coup reversed years of slow progress toward democracy in the Southeast Asian nation after five decades of military rule.

-According to the U.N.
-Human Rights Office, security forces killed at least 18 protesters Sunday.
-On Wednesday, there were reports of eight more deaths in four different cities, including a 14-year-old boy.
+The Associated Press was unable to independently confirm most of the reported deaths, but several square with online postings.
+The data analyst, who is in Yangon, the country’s biggest city, said he collected the information to honor those who were killed for their heroic resistance.

+According to his list, the highest number of deaths were in Yangon, where the total was 18.
+In the central city of Monywa, which has turned out huge crowds, eight were reported.
+Two deaths each were reported in Salin, a town in Magwe region, and in Mandalay, the country’s second-biggest city.
+Mawlamyine, in the country’s southeast, and Myingyan and Kalay, both in central Myanmar, each had a single death.

-Security forces have also arrested hundreds of people at protests, including journalists.
+As part of the crackdown, security forces have also arrested hundreds of people at protests, including journalists.
 On Saturday, at least eight journalists, including Thein Zaw of The Associated Press, were detained.
 A video shows he had moved out of the way as police charged down a street at protesters, but then was seized by police officers, who handcuffed him and held him briefly in a chokehold before marching him away.

 He has been charged with violating a public safety law that could see him imprisoned for up to three years.

 The escalation of the crackdown has led to increased diplomatic efforts to resolve Myanmar’s political crisis — but there appear to be few viable options.
+It’s not yet clear if Wednesday’s soaring death toll could change the dynamic.

 The U.N.
 Security Council is expected to hold a closed meeting on the situation on Friday, council diplomats said, speaking on condition of anonymity because they were not authorized the give the information before the official announcement.
 The United Kingdom requested the meeting, they said.